arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/ActiveFailover.md

 standalone instance.
 Specifically, make sure that the database directory as well as the socket used by the standalone instance provided by the package are separate from the ones in your _Active Failover_ configuration.
-Also, that you haven't modified the init script or systemd unit file for the standalone instance in way that it would start or stop your  _Active Failover_ instance instead.
+Also, that you haven't modified the init script or systemd unit file for the standalone instance in a way that it would start or stop your  _Active Failover_ instance instead.

 <!--